Effects of ESN on Forage Value

 2012-2013 study conducted by Payne and Hancock, UGA.
 100 total lbs.
 N applied to all treatments.

-A two-year Georgia study demonstrates how proper ESN use can increase return in forage production.
+A two year Georgia study demonstrates how ESN can increase revenue in forage production.
 ESN protects nitrogen (N) from loss inside its unique protective coating and supplies N to the crop when it is needed.
-The result is increased forage yields and greater profitability.
+The result is increased corn yields and improved N-use efficiency.

-In this Georgia study, ESN applied at green-up followed by a mid-season application increased revenue compared with urea applied at the same timings or in four applications.
+In this Georgia study, ESN applied at green-up followed by a mid-season application increased revenue compared to urea applied at the same timings or in four applications.
 Revenue was greatest with a 50:50 blend of ESN:urea, and decreased with the addition of higher percentages of ESN.
-The decreases with higher percentages of ESN resulted because ESN did not release fast enough to supply all the N forages need in the short period of time at green-up or following cutting.
+These decreases due to higher percentages of ESN resulted because forages need most of the nitrogen in a relatively short period of time, and the ESN did not have adequate time to release.